cncf/techdocs/assessments/0008-backstage.md

 #### Single-source requirement

-The source files for the website and technical documentation reside in a single directory of the Backstage GitHub repo.
+The source files for the website and technical documentation reside in two separate directories of the Backstage GitHub repo, built as a single unit by *Docusaurus*.
 There is no separate **website repo**.

 The strategy for **generating the docs** is documented but obscure.